Friday, 19 June 2009

 Wednesday, 10 June 2009

 This was an extraordinary ceremony, in every possible way.
 Eric and Liz had been planning a humanist wedding for ages but only a month before their wedding, they discovered that the person who was supposed to be conducting their marriage wasn't actually legally authorised to do so*: major panic!
-Luckily they got in touch with the Humanist Society of Scotland and within a matter of hours we'd met and they decided they wanted to work with me.
+Luckily they got in touch, and within a matter of hours we'd met and they decided they wanted to work with me.
 Their excitement that evening was almost palpable, and I had a feeling that this would be a particularly romantic ceremony.

 I wasn't wrong.
 Ardanaseig is a small, luxurious and wildly romantic country house hotel on the misty shores of Loch Awe and it was the perfect setting for a wedding full of Irish people: all that rain must have made them feel right at home.